Aspen Logo

 Snowmaking at Aspen Snowmass YouTube Video

-Through the night — and often throughout the day — a crew of 30 operates snow guns to supplement the natural snow on the slopes.
+Through the night — and often throughout the day — a crew of 30 operate snow guns to supplement the natural snow on the slopes.
 Arguably, the most difficult and demanding job on the mountain, this team manages unmanageable variables: temperature, wind, water pressure, not to mention repair and maintenance of air compressors and pumps, as well as frozen lines.
-“Snowmaking is never easy, it always fights back,” says Snowmaking Manager Tony Wrone.
+“Snowmaking is never easy, it always fights back,” says retired Snowmaking Manager Tony Wrone.

 Hats (helmets) off to the hardworking ski patrollers, groomers, and snowmakers that help make the Aspen Snowmass ski experience so exceptional.